UniMath/agda-unimath/src/order-theory/least-upper-bounds-posets.lagda.md

 ## Definitions

-### Least upper bounds of pairs of types in a poset
+### Least upper bounds of pairs of elements in a poset

 ```agda
 module _